fastenhealth/policy/source/sections/10-facility_access_policy.md

 ## 10.2 Datica-controlled Facility Access Policies

-1. Visitor and third party support access is recorded and supervised.
+1. Visitor and third party support access is supervised.
 All visitors are escorted.
 2. Repairs are documented and the documentation is retained.
 3. Fire extinguishers and detectors are installed according to applicable laws and regulations.
 4. Maintenance is controlled and conducted by authorized personnel in accordance with supplier-recommended intervals, insurance policies and the organizations maintenance program.
 5. Electronic and physical media containing covered information is securely destroyed (or the information securely removed) prior to disposal.
 6. The organization securely disposes media with sensitive information.
-7. Physical access is restricted using smart locks that track all access.
+7. Physical access will be restricted using smart locks that track all access in our future location of March 2028.
    * Restricted areas and facilities are locked and when unattended (where feasible).
    * Only authorized workforce members receive access to restricted areas (as determined by the Security Officer).
    * Access and keys are revoked upon termination of workforce members.